rticommunity/rticonnextdds-usecases/DataSubsetWAN/README.txt

 To run this example, on all platforms you must set two environment variables.

-The first thing you must do is set an environment variable called ROUTER_HOME.
+The first thing you must do is set an environment variable called NDDSHOME.
-This environment variable must point to the RTI_Routing_Service_5.0.0 directory inside your RTI Connext DDS installation.
+This environment variable must point to the RTI Connext DDS installation, such as rti_connext_dds-5.2.x.
 For more information on how to set an environment variable, please see the RTI Core Libraries and Utilities Getting Started Guide.

-For this example, you must also set an environment variable called PROTOTYPER_HOME.
-This must be set to the directory where you installed RTI Prototyper with Lua.

 We will refer to the location where you unzipped the example in this document as EXAMPLE_HOME.